raspberrypilearning/the-all-seeing-pi/worksheet2.md

         # .... code continues...
     ```

-    **Extra explanation (optional)**:

-    We are dealing with **scoping** here which is an important concept for programmers to understand.
+    We are dealing with **scoping** here: this is an important concept for programmers to understand.
 Why did we bother to create the variable `output` in the main part of the program, and **initialise** it as a blank string, when we could have just created it within the `take_picture()` function?
 The answer is that if we only created it within the `take_picture()` function, once the function finished executing, the variable would no longer exist.
 By declaring that we are talking about the `global` version of the `output` variable, we are telling the program that we want to use the variable `output` which we created in the main part of the program.
 This means that once the function exits, the variable `output` with the location of the saved picture will still exist.
 We need to have a permanent record where the picture was saved because it is used in other places within the program.

 ## Display the picture

 You probably don't want your photo booth participants to have to go digging through the Raspbian filesystem to see the picture they took either, so let's display the picture they took on the GUI.

-1. Locate the line of code where you intialise the `output` variable
+1. Locate the line of code where you intialise the `output` variable:

     ```python
     output = ""
     ```

-    Immediately underneath it, add a new line of code to define the location where we will store the "latest photo" - the photo most recently taken using the booth.
+    Immediately underneath it, add a new line of code to define the location where we will store the `latest-photo`, i.e. the photo most recently taken using the booth.

     ```python
     latest_photo = '/home/pi/allseeingpi/latest.gif'